Filey Bay Research Group

 Inter-tidal Archaeological Survey

-All the pictures are the copyright of National Geographic Magazine
+All the pictures are the copyright of Tony Green

-During the summer of 2004, members of the Filey Bay Initiative's dive Team undertook an inter-tidal archaeological survey of the beach at Speeton to the south of Filey under the direction of Peter Pritchard PDS Consulting.
+During the summer of 2004, members of the Filey Bay Initiative undertook an inter-tidal archaeological survey of the beach at Speeton to the south of Filey under the direction of Peter Pritchard, PDS Consulting.